bluefireteam/audioplayers/getting_started.md

 1. `.error` (default): show only error messages
 1. `.none`: show no messages at all (not recommended)

-**Note**: before opening any issue, always try changing the log level to `.info` to gather any information that my assist you on solving the problem.
+**Note**: before opening any issue, always try changing the log level to `.info` to gather any information that might assist you with solving the problem.

 **Note**: despite our best efforts, some native SDK implementations that we use spam a lot of log messages that we currently haven't figured out how to conform to this configuration (specially noticeable on Android).
 If you would like to contribute with a PR, they are more than welcome!